deftjs/DeftJS/README.md

 		...
 	});

-When the Injector attempts to resolve dependencies for these identifiers, the factory function is called and the dependency is resolved with the return value.
+When the Injector is called to resolve dependencies for these identifiers, the factory function is called and the dependency is resolved with the return value.

-As shown above, a lazily instantiated factory function can optionally accept an instance parameter, corresponding to the instance for which the Injector is currently injecting dependencies.
+As shown above, a lazily instantiated factory function can optionally accept a parameter, corresponding to the instance for which the Injector is currently injecting dependencies.

 Factory function dependency providers can be configured as singletons or prototypes and can be eagerly or lazily instantiated.